ocelot-inc/ocelotgui/README.txt

 However, it is sometimes better to make and install a package, which will cause a few additional steps to be performed, such as registering so that ocelotgui can be started from the launcher.
+Ocelot provides scripts that will create .deb or .rpm packages.
+Please read the comments in the scripts before using them.
-For Debian-like platforms say:<PRE>
+For Debian-like platforms say<PRE>
- cmake . -DCPACK_GENERATOR="DEB"
- make
- cpack
+ ./deb_build.sh
- sudo apt install ocelotgui_1.1.0-1_i386.deb
+ sudo apt install /tmp/debian3/ocelotgui_1.2.0-1_amd64.deb
- #or sudo apt install ocelotgui_1.1.0-1_amd64.deb</PRE>
+ #or sudo apt install /tmp/debian3/ocelotgui_1.2.0-1_i386.deb</PRE>
-For RPM-like platforms say:<PRE>
+For RPM-like platforms say<PRE>
- cmake . -DCPACK_GENERATOR="RPM"
- make
- cpack
+ ./rpm_build.sh
- sudo rpm -i ocelotgui-1.1.0-1.x86_64.rpm
+ sudo rpm -i ~/ocelotgui_rpm//rp/rpmbuild/RPMS/x86_64/ocelotgui-1.2.0-1.x86_64.rpm
- #or sudo rpm -i ocelotgui-1.1.0-1.i686.rpm if it is supplied</PRE>
+ #or sudo rpm -i ~/ocelotgui_rpm//rp/rpmbuild/RPMS/x86_64/ocelotgui-1.2.0-1.i686.rpm</PRE>
 Usually the result will go to subdirectories of /usr, in which case, if /usr/bin is on your PATH, then saying ocelotgui will start the program.
 </P>